ArtemTK155/PAWB-FirstProject/README.md

-# VueJs, NodeJs, Express, Mongoose, AdminMongo in Docker
+# VueJs, NodeJs, Express, MongoDB, AdminMongo in Docker

 Service using docker to create a simple full stack CRUD.
 Front-end using VueJs and Vuetify framework.
 Back-end using NodeJs and Express framework for the api.
-Database used was Mongoose and a adminMongo docker image to view database data from a web dashboard.
+Database used was MongoDB and a adminMongo docker image to view database data from a web dashboard.

 ## How to run